These 30 Secrets Will Give You A Healthy and Happy Life No Matter What

 Simply put, leveraging stays intact until you start thinking that the outcome depends on another person or situation and not on the choices you make.

-In leveraging on relationships, you should understand that you multiply your efforts and increase your chances for success.
+In leveraging relationships, you should understand that you multiply your efforts and increase your chances for success.
 Why? more heads are brought into the equation of a situation’s solution.

-Obviously, the heads that are brought in should be as competent, capable and committed as you would have them be, as loyal friends, faithful employees or even co-workers.
+Obviously, the heads that are brought in should be as competent, capable, and committed as you would have them be, as loyal friends, faithful employees, or even co-workers.

-Needless to say, leverages don’t work except there is a unilateral agreement between all the parties involved.
+Needless to say, leverages don’t work except if there is a unilateral agreement between all the parties involved.

 Another thing about getting heads together is knowing the optimum number and the temperament of their carriers.
 It is as that old saying goes – too much cook spoils the broth (just as an insufficient number of cooks can come up with a tasteless sauce).